DUNE/dune-justin/docs/bootstrap-scripts.md

 including $JUSTIN_REQUEST_ID, $JUSTIN_STAGE_ID and $JUSTIN_COOKIE which allows the
 bootstrap script to authenticate to the
 [allocator service](allocator-service.md). $JUSTIN_PATH is
-used to reference files and scripts provided by justIn.
+used to reference files and scripts provided by justIN.

 To get the details of an input file to work on, the command
 $JUSTIN_PATH/justin-get-file is executed by the bootstrap script.
 This produces